 We have a world map wall sticker over here, and have alphabet stickers over on another wall -it’s covered a bit though as they have too many dvds on the shelf!

 These shelves are for dvds, plus more books as we ran out of space on the other one!
 Mr Z and Mr T have their class photos there too.
 They are Ekby Jarpen / Ekby Bjarnum again from Ikea – I have these in quite a few rooms of the house as they are great shelves for their price.
 They hold a lot and are strong.
+We are even considering hiring a London interior decorating company such as KPD Construction https://

 We have another photo shelf, also from Ikea.
 This is the photo ledge from the Ribba series + 3 Ribba frames.
 I’ve used this to put some decorated 3d photos of all the children, you can see how those were made here.
 There is also space to display some of their creations like decorated stones, pinecones, clay models or whatever they have proudly made recently!